 What’s it all about?

 This systematic review and meta-analysis evaluating strain-specific probiotic interventions for paediatric functional abdominal pain (FAP) includes nine randomised controlled trials published up to April 2020.
-The authors evaluated the outcomes of the number of children with the cessation of pain symptoms following intervention, intensity of pain after intervention, patient-reported frequency of pain, number of days missed from school, and number of pain-free days.
+The authors evaluated the outcomes of the number of children with the cessation of pain symptoms following the intervention, the intensity of pain after the intervention, patient-reported frequency of pain, the number of days missed from school, and the number of pain-free days.

-Two probiotic strains were investigated in the RCTs, including Lactobacillus rhamnosus GG and Lactobacillus reuteri DSM 17938.
-L. reuteri was associated with a significant reduction in pain intensity and number of pain-free days.
+The RCTs investigated two probiotic strains, including Lactobacillus rhamnosus GG and Lactobacillus reuteri DSM 17938.
+L. reuteri was associated with significantly reducing pain intensity and number of pain-free days.
 There was no significant reduction in pain frequency or school absenteeism.
 Further, no studies reported the authors’ primary outcome which was the number of children with the cessation of pain symptoms after intervention.

 Why does it matter?

-While the pathophysiology underlying functional pain remains unclear, the current school of thought involves the gut-brain axis that has been altered by psychosocial factors such as stress, as well as physiological factors such as gut dysbiosis and sensitised gut motility.
-Probiotics have been studied to target the gut-brain axis, and are considered safe and therapeutic for children with FAP.
+While the pathophysiology underlying functional pain remains unclear, the current school of thought involves the gut-brain axis that has been altered by psychosocial factors such as stress and physiological factors such as gut dysbiosis and sensitised gut motility.
+Probiotics have been studied to target the gut-brain axis and are considered safe and therapeutic for children with FAP.
 Previous reviews have limited data on the particular strains that may confer benefit in children with FAP and are limited in the range of different outcomes assessed.

 Clinically Relevant Bottom Line:

 This systematic review and meta-analysis hoped to inform clinicians of beneficial probiotic strains for children with FAP based on clinically relevant outcomes.
 Trivić et al. suggest that L. reuteri can effectively reduce pain intensity and increase the number of pain-free days in children with FAP.
 However, the doses and formulations of probiotic strains used in individual studies were heterogeneous.
-Moreover, inadequate sample sizes and wide confidence intervals, as well as a diverse range of outcomes and study duration were reported, making it difficult to interpret and therefore draw accurate conclusions.
-Longer study interventions and follow-up are also still in need.
+Moreover, inadequate sample sizes, wide confidence intervals, and a diverse range of outcomes and study duration were reported, making it difficult to interpret and, therefore, draw accurate conclusions.
+Longer study interventions and follow-ups are also still needed.
 For more reading, here is Szajewska’s 2016 review of the evidence for probiotics in other indications.

 Reviewed by: Ivy Wei Jiang